TurnOfAFriendlyCard/Domoticz-GPSLogger-Plugin/README.md

 18. The GPSLogger can be closed, will run in the background.
 19. Repeat these steps for every mobile phone involved.
 Take care to use different `Idx` numbers (step D12).

+### E. Locations
+The plugin comes with a file `locations.txt`.
+In this files you may define your own locations.
+Instead of showing the full address in the `location` device the shortname will be shown.
+The file may look like this (first line not to be changed or removed):

+`Name,Latitude,Longitude,Radius`

+`Town Hall Rotterdam,51.922710,4.479160,50`

+Multiple lines for your own locations can be defined.

 ### HISTORY
 The concept is based on the `Life360 Plugin` by fibalci.
 This plugin is not maintained anymore and also deprecated.
 He thanked Harper Reed for Python implementation of Life 360 API: https://github.com/harperreed/life360-python.